-The AKD Drive holds several fieldbus specific general purpose parameter.
-Some of them contain the following EtherCAT relevant data:
+The AKD holds several fieldbus-specific, general purpose parameters.
+Some of them contain the following Ether-CAT relevant data:

-FBUS.PARAM02: This parameter activates the synchronization feature of the AKD.
+- FBUS.PARAM02: This parameter activates the synchronization feature of the AKD.
 The DC feature must be activated in order to allow the AKD to get synchronized with the master.
-A value of 1 enables the Drive internal PLL functionality, a value of 0 deactivates this feature.

-FBUS.PARAM03: This parameter contains the Configured Station Alias address of the AKD.
-An EEPROM emulation write access to the Configured Station Alias address forces the AKD to store the Drive parameters automatically via a DRV.NVSAVE command.
+A value of 1 enables the drive internal PLL functionality, a value of 0 deactivates this feature. - FBUS.PARAM03: This parameter contains the Configured Station Alias address of the AKD.
+An EEP-ROM emulation write access to the Configured Station Alias address forces the AKD to store the drive parameters automatically using the DRV.NVSAVE command. - FBUS.PARAM04: This parameter enables (1) or disables(0) the synchronization supervision of the CAN-Open or EtherCAT fieldbus.